Choosing the right large language model for your use case and budget

 Models like Meta’s Galactica (trained on scientific papers) or Stanford’s PubMedGPT 2.7B (trained on biomedical literature) present another option for LLMs.
 Rather than focus on creating general purpose models that know a little about everything, Meta and Stanford trained models that are experts in one area.
 The proportion of relevant training data also matters.
 A model whose training data was 90% medical papers will perform better on medical tasks than a much larger model where medical papers only make up 10% of its dataset.

 TL:DR - Data filtering reduces toxicity and bias and optimizes LLMs for specific use cases

-In order to weed out inaccurate and offensive training data, newer LLMs might lose the capacity to use some of the words older LLMs use – something that may or may not be a good thing depending on your use case.
+As part of the attempt to weed out inaccurate and offensive training data, newer LLMs might lose the capacity to use some of the words older LLMs use – something that may or may not be a good thing depending on your use case.
 While little is known about the dataset used to train GPT-4, OpenAI has confirmed that they filtered out certain kinds of content, including erotic content, according to a paper published on the project.

 LLMs create vocabularies based on how commonly words appear.
 If more colloquial conversational datasets are removed during data cleaning, newer models might not know how to use common slang.
 That could work for a corporate use case, but might not be ideal for a character or entertainment-related one.